 How Can You Compare Motorcycle Loans?

 After my research, I found that the key features to compare motorcycle loans are:

 - Extra Loan Features

 Many finance companies will take into account your debt-to-income ratio and look at your credit score to determine whether they will be willing to lend money to you and at what rate that money will be lent (The APR).
 Many lenders these days will require a good to excellent credit score such as LightStream.
-There are other lenders however within the marketplace that will lend to bad-credit borrowers.
+However, there are other lenders within the marketplace that will lend to bad-credit borrowers.
 Requirements on a loan that is secured may be less harsh than on a loan that is unsecured.

 Annual Percentage Rates (APR)